-Performance-Based RSUs.
 The performance-based RSUs are intended primarily to provide our executive officers with incentives to improve our performance, as they benefit from these awards only if we meet the pre-established financial goals specified in the awards in the year granted.
-The 2016 performance-based RSU awards were to be earned, in whole or in part, based on our attainment of the same annual consolidated revenue and adjusted EPS performance goals as established for the 2016 annual cash bonus program.
-For 2016, and in accordance with its recent years' practice, the Compensation Committee weighted the two performance measures (consolidated revenue and adjusted EPS) equally, and for each, established performance ranges with each range having a minimum performance threshold, a target threshold, and a performance maximum.
+The 2017 performance-based RSU awards were to be earned, in whole or in part, based on our attainment of the same annual consolidated revenue and adjusted EPS performance goals as established for the 2017 annual cash bonus program.
+For 2017, and in accordance with its recent years' practice, the Compensation Committee weighted the two performance measures (consolidated revenue and adjusted EPS) equally, and for each, established performance ranges with each range having a minimum performance threshold, a target threshold, and a performance maximum.
 Achievement above the minimum threshold for a performance measure is expressed as a percentage of the target level, and the percentages for the two performance measures are averaged together to determine the number of performance-based RSUs an executive earns by multiplying that average percentage by the number of performance-based RSUs initially granted to the executive.
 At- or below-minimum threshold performance for a measure is expressed as 0%, at-target performance is expressed as 100%, and performance at the maximum is expressed as 150%.
 Achievement between the minimum performance threshold and target, or between target and the performance maximum, is expressed as a percentage determined by linear interpolation.
-Under the 2016 program, for an executive to earn any of their performance-based RSUs, we were required to exceed one or both minimum performance thresholds.
+Under the 2017 program, for an executive to earn any of their performance-based RSUs, we were required to exceed one or both minimum performance thresholds.

-As an example, if the percentages of target achieved for the respective performance measurements (consolidated revenue and adjusted EPS) are 75% and 105%, respectively, and the number of performance-based RSUs granted during to the executive during 2016 was 8,000, then the number of those performance-based RSUs earned by that executive would be $[(0.75 + 1.05) / 2] \times 8,000$ RSUs = 7,200 RSUs, with the remaining 800 RSUs being canceled.
+As an example, if the percentages of target achieved for the respective performance measurements (consolidated revenue and adjusted EPS) are 75% and 105%, respectively, and the number of performance-based RSUs granted during to the executive during 2017 was 8,000, then the number of those performance-based RSUs earned by that executive would be $[(0.75 + 1.05) / 2] \times 8,000 \text{ RSUs} = 7,200 \text{ RSUs}$ , with the remaining 800 RSUs being canceled.

-Based on our financial performance in 2016, 89% of the performance-based award RSUs were earned.
-The RSUs earned are to vest in four equal annual installments starting on or about the first anniversary of the award grant date.
-The minimum performance threshold, performance target and performance maximum for the 2016 performance measures, as well as our actual performance, are the same as set forth in the table "Annual Cash Bonus Program Design for 2016."
+As our full year performance in 2017 was below the minimum threshold, the named executive officers did not earn any of the granted performance-based RSUs awarded.
+The minimum performance threshold, performance target, and performance maximum for the

+2017 performance measures, as well as our actual performance, are the same as set forth in the table "Annual Cash Bonus Program Design for 2017."

 Perquisites and Other Personal Benefits.

 Currently, we do not view perquisites or other personal benefits as a significant component of our executive compensation program.
-Accordingly, we do not provide perquisites or other personal benefits to our executive officers, including the Named Executive Officers, except in situations where we believe it is appropriate to assist an individual in the performance of their duties, to make our executive officers more efficient and effective, and for recruitment and retention purposes.
+Accordingly, we do not provide perquisites or other personal benefits to our executive officers, including the named executive officers, except in situations where we believe it is appropriate to assist an individual in the performance of their duties, to make our executive officers more efficient and effective, and for recruitment and retention purposes.

 If an executive officer qualifies to attend our annual sales-oriented Presidents' Club event and incurs an income tax liability associated with their attendance and the attendance of their spouse, we provide a tax "gross-up" payment to offset that liability.
-During 2016, we provided such payments to our CEO and Messrs.
-Richards and Howell.
+During 2017, we provided a tax gross-up payment to our CEO and Mr. Howell.